Take a Close Look at What's Inside Casa Mila

 The Rooftop Terrace

 The building's rooftop terrace offers panoramic views of Barcelona and is a popular spot for tourists.
-The rooftop is accessed via a series of winding staircases that lead up from the attic, and it offers panoramic views of the city.
+The rooftop is accessed via a series of winding staircases that lead up from the attic.
+The rooftop is decorated with a series of stone carvings.
+The carvings depict a range of themes, including nature, mythology, and the four elements (earth, air, fire, and water).

-Casa Mila Rooftop
+About the Casa Mila rooftop

 The Museum